dsfantasyleague/dsfantasyleague.github.io/_posts/2021-09-03-scoring-settings.md

 - Playoffs: start week 15 (1 week per round)

 ## Draft
 As of right now the draft is scheduled for Wednesday, September 7th at 7pm Central.
 You will get up to 2 minutes per pick.
+Note: *If you do not pick a player within the 2 minutes you will be auto-picked.*

 Draft Order will be randomized 3 times once league fills.
 This will be the final draft order.